 How are the Pressure Cooker and Autoclave Similar

 Up to this point, we have looked at how the pressure cooker and the autoclave differ from each other.
 Let’s have a look at their similarities in sterilizing things.
 First, both of them use steam, but the autoclave uses steam with a higher temperature.
-They have much similarity when it comes to function, and they both use pressure and steam to sterilize.
+They have many similarities when it comes to function, and they both use pressure and steam to sterilize.

 The key difference comes from how they serve different markets.
 They built the pressure cooker more for home use, while they intended the autoclave for commercial use.
 Pressure cookers usually average at around 15 PSI at the most, and they don’t build pressure too much beyond that point.
 Autoclaves are similar in that they also use 15 PSI to sterilize in most cases, but you can get some that reach 25 PSI.
 You can use a pressure cooker as an autoclave up to a degree, but count it out for the more important jobs.